 While Windows Event Viewer comes across as a useful tool for viewing event logs and fixing problems & errors with Windows and other programs, it can also be used as a monitoring tool for tracking trespassers.
 Often, the program displays errors, warnings, and significant system events on your computer, but that is not the sole purpose it is built for.
 Of course, this will be useful only if you are a single user, and as a result of which you have chosen to not password protect your Windows login.
-Let’s see how we can see the logins using the Event Viewer.
+Let’s see how we can see the logins using the Event Viewer in Windows 11/10.

 Use Event Viewer to check unauthorized use of computer